 In 2015, the Swedish coalition government of Stefan Löfven enacted the "Feminist Foreign Policy".
 The brainchild of the foreign minister Margot Wallström.
 Its intend was best described in her own words as "three Rs: Representation, Rights, and Reallocation".
 The program was ambitious in its assumptions, presenting itself as questioning the current status quo of security by asking the question of who is providing security, and for who it is provided.
-Thowever, these grandiose statements seem null and void, as the proceeding government of Ulf Kristersson officially abandoned this policy, stating that foreign policy should be based on Swedish interests and Swedish values.
+However, these grandiose statements seem null and void, as the proceeding government of Ulf Kristersson officially abandoned this policy, stating that foreign policy should be based on Swedish interests and Swedish values.
 This begs the question - what are Swedish values and Swedish interests, and in what ways did the Feminist Foreign Policy counteracted them.
 Why did Sweden abandon its feminist policy?
-This essay aims to answer this question by first establishing the theoretical dimension of a feminist foreign policy, to then to see if these assumptions are consistent with the Swedish attempt, and if the policy failed because it did not go far enough.
+This essay aims to answer this question by first establishing the theoretical dimension of a feminist foreign policy failed because it did not go far enough.
 Secondly, this essay will analyse whether the policy failed because of its contradictions with Swedish society, as well as external international factors.